MoonPoet/xaprb-src/content/slides/qconsf-2018-devops-for-the-database/index.md

 ???
 	* The DBRE mentality: active measurement of availability and latency, and a strategy to manage them.
-	* Documentation to share knowledge, it’s not just visibility.
+	* Documentation to share knowledge, it's not just visibility.
 Runbooks, notebooks, deploy confidence wiki (e.g. GitHub, Etsy).
 Linking alerts to runbooks.

 ---
+class: roomy
-# Team Structure
+# Structure: Team Orientation

 Teams work best when they: